mcmpbell/CS330/README.md

 Compiled with gcc into an assembly file, stored for later

 # Assn3MinValArr.c
-Program takes numbers from the user, inputs them into an array, then selects and prints the smallest number in the array and its index
+Program takes numbers from the user, inputs them into an array, then selects and prints the smallest number in the array and its index using pointer arithmetic

 # Assn3MinValArr.s
 Compiled with gcc into an assembly file, stored for later